Mulching, what you need to know

 Licorice root mulch

-It may seem obvious that plant roots prefer to be underground where it is moist.
-It follows that when you expose roots to sun and lack of moisture, the plant suffers.
-Similarly, plant stems and trunks prefer to be above ground where they can dry quickly and receive sunlight.
-When excess mulch is piled around the crown of a perennial or the trunk of a tree, that above-ground part stays moist for excessive periods.
+It may seem obvious that plant root tissue and bark tissue have different requirements.
+Roots need to be underground to absorb water and nutrients.
+Similarly, bark tissue should be above ground where it can dry quickly and receive sunlight.
+When excess mulch is piled around the crown of a perennial or the trunk of a tree, that bark tissue stays moist for excessive periods.
+This excess moisture causes a number of problems including disease, rot, and adventitious root growth (roots that grow from confused plant cells) which stresses plants.

 *Note on Weed Barrier Fabrics- Fabrics are inferior to natural mulch because they prevent the organic matter in mulch from breaking down into the soil.
 Additionally, they are ineffective because weed seeds settle on top of the fabric and germinate.
 Finally, weed barriers are costly.
 For these reasons, GreenWeaver never recommends using weed barriers in the landscape.

-• Define the mulch area and cut an edge to the bed if desired.
-Please be careful not to cut roots to desirable plants.
+- Define the mulch area and cut an edge to the bed if desired.
+Be careful not to cut roots of desirable plants.

-• Remove any mulch that ended up on top of plants.
+- Remove any mulch that ends up on top of plants or against trunks of trees and shrubs.

 Now that you’re an expert, make sure any open areas in your garden get a healthy layer of mulch.
 And of course, contact GreenWeaver if you need help.